-Brian Hall - November 19, 2017 - Artificial Intellience, Business Law
+by Traverse Legal, reviewed by Brian Hall - November 19, 2017 - Artificial Intelligence, Business Law

 A natural part of keeping a business competitive is investigating new technologies.
 Amazingly, current technology includes artificial intelligence (AI), which has the ability to learn and change its responses as it gathers data over time.
 AI can serve as a virtual assistant, managing and organizing stock rooms, proofreading and editing documents, and driving cars.
 It is undeniable that AI will revolutionize how we do business.
 While adopting AI technology may be a good move for a business, a prudent business owner will also consider whether relying on AI over humans will create legal liabilities.
 The answer will vary based on the business and technology, but the general answer we submit is most likely not.